 A configure script tests running system’s properties to determine values of substitution parameters, then read one or more template build files, and write out one output build file for each, replacing substitution parameters for the assigned values.

-By convention, a template file has a suffix .in
+By convention, a template file has a suffix .in, and

 the corresponding output file is named without the suffix.